 - Possible reduction of pay below the lower earnings limit which would affect entitlement to contribution-based benefits and statutory sick, maternity, paternity or adoption pay.

-If you are an employer in the Hanley area and would like to discuss salary sacrifice or any aspect of your business, McIntosh Accountants Limited can help you – contact us today.
+If you are an employer in the Bucknall area and would like to discuss salary sacrifice or any aspect of your business, McIntosh Accountants Limited can help you – contact us today.